swhgoon/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-12](figure/unnamed-chunk-12.png)

-The peaks show that the user works more on weekends.
+The peaks show that the user walks more on weekends.